April 2008 Soundtracks

 A heartfelt and hilarious adventure that chronicles the exploits of Nim, a young girl living a high-tech Robinson Crusoe existence on an unspoiled tropical island with her scientist father and her best friends - a motherly sea lion, a rambunctious iguana, and a sea turtle.
 When Nim's father embarks on a day of research at sea, she begins an unlikely e-mail communication with an agoraphobic novelist who lives in New York City.
 When a storm prevents her father's return and unpredictable dangers confront Nim and the Island, she must find the resources to survive.
 At the same time, the novelist begins to realize that her pen pal is not a scientist, but a little girl who is alone and in trouble, she also has to dig down for the courage to leave her safe haven and rescue Nim.

-Gerard Butler, Jodie Foster, Mark Levin, Jennifer Flackett, Joseph Kwong, Paula Mazur, Wendy Orr, Abigail Breslin
+Gerard Butler, Jodie Foster, Abigail Breslin, Alphonso McAuley, Jennifer Flackett, Joseph Kwong, Mark Levin, Paula Mazur

 Drama Adventure Family